bisq-network/bisq/CONTRIBUTING.md

 ## Getting started

-Join Gibhub if you haven't already, fork the Bisq repository, configure your local git ([username](https://help.github.com/articles/setting-your-username-in-git/), [commit signing](https://help.github.com/articles/signing-commits-with-gpg/)), clone your Bisq-fork to disk, do a compile run `./gradlew build`.
+Join Gibhub if you haven't already, fork the Bisq repository, configure your local git ([username](https://help.github.com/articles/setting-your-username-in-git/), [commit signing](https://help.github.com/articles/signing-commits-with-gpg/)), clone your Bisq-fork to disk and do a compile run `./gradlew build`.

 Now you are ready to roll.
-Pick something off the [Good First Issue List](https://github.com/bisq-network/bisq/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22), pick any other issue, do some testing, spot a bug, report it and fix it, maybe there is something in the UI that needs cosmetic work.
+Pick something off the [Good First Issue List](https://github.com/bisq-network/bisq/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22), pick any other [issue](https://github.com/bisq-network/bisq/issues), do some testing, spot a bug, report it and fix it, maybe there is something in the UI that needs cosmetic work.
+The possibilities are endless.
+However, make sure the task you pick is of some importance, otherwise it might cause some inconvenience later on.

 Now that you have picked yourself something to work on, be vocal about it!
 Claim good first issues, or any issues, by simply leaving a comment saying that this is being worked on, join [Keybase](https://keybase.io/team/bisq).
-Once there, introduce yourself in *#introductions*, get help in *#dev-onboarding* if your setup fights you, use *#dev* to see if the task you picked is a good way forward (you do not have to do that for good first issues) and join other channels if you want to.
+Once there, register your github with keybase, introduce yourself in the channel *#introductions*, get help in *#dev-onboarding* if your setup fights you, use *#dev* to see if the task you picked is a good way forward (you do not have to do that for good first issues though) and join other channels if you want to.
+Furthermore, check our [event calendar](https://bisq.network/calendar) and tune in on [dev-calls](hhttps://github.com/bisq-network/events/issues?q=Dev-Call), growth-calls and daily standup calls.

 Go on and do the actual work.
+And do not forget to enjoy yourself!

 ## Pull request rules